thiagoa/rbtagger/README.md

 regex-based algorithm that happens inside Emacs buffers.
 Ideally, it should work with static analysis but that would probably make the code more complex or add more dependencies.
-Being regex-based means it would not work properly when module declarations are not properly indented.
+Being regex-based means it would not work properly without properly indented module declarations.
 I never found this to be a problem because all my Ruby files are indented, but again, any contributions on that front will be appreciated.

 ### What else?